Heljas/eslint-plugin-require-prisma-select/README.md

 }
 ```

-Then add the rule to the rules section of your `.eslintrc`:
+Then, add the rule to the rules section of your `.eslintrc`:

 ```json
 {